e. TWO LINES FROM KING EDWARD I OF ENGLAND (1239-1307) *MATERNAL*

 13. Amy Kempe, d.
 1631; m. (his 1st) Henry Skipwith, b.
 21 Mar 1589/90, d.
 1655

-15. Elizabeth Dale; m. (his 1st) William Rogers; information same as gen. 15 in above line.
+15. Elizabeth Dale; m. (his 1st) William Rogers; information same as gen. 15 in previous line.
+Living descendants.

-Humphrey de Bohun had a legitimate connection to King David I of Scotland, avoiding the line through an alleged illegitimate daughter of William the Lion. ]
+(A line exists from Humphrey de Bohun, who m.
+Elizabeth, daughter of King Edward I. Humphrey de Bohun had a legitimate connection to King David I of Scotland, avoiding the line through an alleged illegitimate daughter of William the Lion.)

 The following diagram, made by A.P.
 Stanley in the late 19th century, shows the position of the royal tombs in Westminster Abbey in the section where once had been Edward the Confessor’s shrine.
 The tombs of Eleanor of Castile, Henry III, Edward I, and Edward I’s brother Edmund (Crouchback) are on the north side.